We have a wide variety of options for renters in Brooklyn Park!

-All properties in the city that are rented require a rental license unless the property is rented to an immediate family member (e.g., son, daughter, parents, etc.) and provided they apply for and are granted a relative homestead exemption.
+All properties in the city that are rented require a rental license.
+However, you do not need a license if you are renting to an immediate family member (son, daughter, parents, etc.) and provided they apply for and are granted a relative homestead exemption.
+No more than 4 unrelated people may live in the home.

 Rental properties are subject to an annual inspection and completion of the inspection (including repairs, if necessary) is required in order to renew the license prior to its expiration.